Bedsores or pressure sores are common among elderly patients who have reduced activity or become immobile.

 While a bedsore is still in its early stages, treatment is much the same as prevention.
 Pressure should be kept off the wound, either by frequently changing the patient’s position or by adding more padding and cushioning to the surfaces the patient rests on.
 Dressings that cushion the affected part(s) of the body can also be used.
 The wound site should also be kept clean and dry.

-If the bedsore has developed to a point where there is significant tissue loss, additional procedures may be needed.
+If bedsore has developed to a point where there is significant tissue loss, additional procedures may be needed.
 For example, the wound may have to be debrided to stimulate healing or, if the damage is severe enough to expose bone, reconstructive surgery may be needed to fill up the wound.
 Antibiotics may also be prescribed if the wound has become infected.

 Ultimately, prevention is better than cure.
-The majority of bedsores develop while patients are at home, in nursing homes, or in community hospitals.
+The majority of bedsores develop while patients are at home, in nursing homes, or community hospitals.
 Caregivers and patients alike need to be aware of the risk and play a role in maintaining their own health.

 Read these next: